Online piano / keyboard lessons —

-How it works
+how it works

-Keyboard is the clearest way to understand harmony and make better musical decisions—fast.
+Keyboard is the clearest way to understand harmony and make better musical decisions — fast.
 We build touch, timing, voicings, and interpretation using real music, not theory trivia.

 Diagnose → rebuild → next steps

-“I want cleaner voicings / better time / stronger left hand.”
+"Cleaner voicings / better time / stronger left hand."

 A song, chord chart, lead sheet, or clip.